Vice Ganda: 2009–2015: It's Showtime and rise to fame

 In 2013, he starred in another hit movie alongside Maricel Soriano called Girl, Boy, Bakla, Tomboy, an official entry of the 2013 Metro Manila Film Festival.
 The movie earned Ganda a Best Actor nomination at the MMFF and earned him Movie Actor Of The Year award at the 2014 Philippine Movie Press Club Star Awards for Movies (PMPC).
 In the same year, Ganda had his 3rd major concert called "I-Vice Ganda Mo Ko sa Araneta", a live concert that sparked controversy with GMA News head journalist Jessica Soho.

 In 2014, Star Cinema released a movie called The Amazing Praybeyt Benjamin an official entry for the 2014 Metro Manila Film Festival and a sequel of a 2011 film of the same title.
-Ganda participated alongside actress Alex Gonzaga, and actors Richard Yap and James "Bimby" Aquino-Yap.
+Vice participated alongside actress Alex Gonzaga, and actors Richard Yap and James "Bimby" Aquino-Yap.
 The film was directed by Wenn V. Deramas and became the highest grossing Filipino film of 2014.

 In 2015, Star Cinema released Beauty and the Bestie, an official entry for the 2015 Metro Manila Film Festival, directed by Wenn V. Deramas.
-Ganda starred alongside actors Coco Martin, James Reid and Nadine Lustre.
+Vice starred alongside actors Coco Martin, James Reid and Nadine Lustre.
 The film ended up as the highest-grossing Filipino film of 2015.